Frequently Asked Questions

 • User submits transaction to network

-• Masternodes validate via BFT consensus (3-5 seconds)
+• Masternodes validate via BFT consensus (under 1 second)

 • Transaction is immediately final and spendable